 A continuing and significant challenge to maintaining sales of Erwinaze and a barrier to increasing sales is PBL's inability to consistently supply product adequate to meet market demand.
 All Erwinaze that PBL has been able to supply is currently completely absorbed by demand for the product.
 In addition, PBL is subject to a January 2017 warning letter issued by the FDA citing significant violations of the FDA's current Good Manufacturing Practices, or cGMP, as well as an inspection report from the UK Medicines and Healthcare Products Regulatory Agency, or MHRA, listing several major findings, including major deficiencies and failures by PBL to comply with cGMP.
 PBL's product quality and manufacturing issues have resulted, and continue to result, in disruptions in our ability to supply markets from time to time and have caused, and may in the future cause, us to implement batch-specific, modified product use instructions.
-We have been experiencing, and continue to experience, supply disruptions globally and expect further supply disruptions during 2019.
-These supply disruptions will continue to adversely impact our ability to generate sales of and revenues from Erwinaze and our business, financial condition, results of operations and growth prospects could be materially adversely affected.
+We have been experiencing, and continue to adversely impact our ability to generate sales of and revenues from Erwinaze and our business, financial condition, results of operations and growth prospects could be materially adversely affected.
 For a more complete description of supply issues related to Erwinaze, see the risk factor under the heading "Delays or problems in the supply of our products for sale or our for use in clinical trials, loss of our single source suppliers or failure to comply with manufacturing regulations could materially and adversely affect our business, financial condition, results of operations and growth prospects" in Part I, Item 1A of this Annual Report on Form 10-K.